mnaberez/k0dasm/README.rst

 Overview
 --------

 k0dasm is a disassembler for NEC 78K0 binaries that generates output compatible with the `as78k0 <http://shop-pdp.net/ashtml/as78k0.htm>`_ assembler.
-It can be used to disassemble firmware for many 8-bit NEC 78K0 microcontrollers.
-Note that NEC has several microcontroller families with similar names, such as 78K0S, that use different instruction sets.
-These are not supported.

-k0dasm was developed to disassemble the firmware of the `Volkswagen Premium V <https://github.com/mnaberez/vwradio>`_ car radios made by Delco.
+It was developed to disassemble the firmware of the `Volkswagen Premium V <https://github.com/mnaberez/vwradio>`_ car radios made by Delco.
 These radios use the undocumented NEC µPD78F0831Y microcontroller, which is similar to the `µPD78F0833Y <https://web.archive.org/web/20180328161019/https://www.renesas.com/en-us/doc/DocumentServer/021/U13892EJ2V0UM00.pdf>`_.
 A companion program, `k0emu <https://github.com/mnaberez/k0emu>`_, is a 78K0 emulator developed for the same project.

+This disassembler only supports the µPD78F0831Y.
+It may be able to disassemble binaries for other 8-bit NEC 78K0 microcontrollers but this has not been tested and the source code would need to be modified to do so.
+Note that NEC has several microcontroller families with similar names, such as 78K0S, that use different instruction sets and are not compatible.

 Features
 --------